 Early period

 The art of three independent kingdoms of Nubia.
-Visible differences between Egyptian influences in Nobadia, Byzantine aspirations in Makuria and strong indigenous tradition in Alwa (what can be only supposed on the basis of the esthetics of the painted decoration of pottery)
+Visible differences between Egyptian influences in Nobadia, Byzantine aspirations in Makuria and strong indigenous tradition in Alwa (what can be only supposed based on the esthetics of the painted decoration of pottery)

 The merger of Nobadia and Makuria.
-Definition of the unified style, most probably created in Dongola.
-Visible impact of the role of the Makurian capital also in Alwa (on the basis of architecture, fragments of plaster and pottery).
+The definition of the unified style, most probably created in Dongola.
+The visible impact of the role of the Makurian capital also in Alwa (based on architecture, fragments of plaster and pottery).

 Classic period